 What remote maintenance will you do on the solar farm?

 We use our remote monitoring software to monitor the performance of the solar farm.
 If we notice an underperformance – for example, if there’s an issue with an inverter – we’ll send someone out to the site to get the problem resolved as soon as possible.
 All of this will keep everything working at its best and delivering maximum support to the UK’s energy transition

 What happens when the lease comes to an end?

 Our partnership will typically last for 40 years.
 At the end of that partnership, we’ll ensure that the solar farm is removed in its entirety, and that the land is put back in at least as good a state as it was given to us.
 If a concrete pad was used during construction, we’ll remove it, alongside all cabling, frames, panels etc. You may actually see some improvements to the site with increased biodiversity and enhance hedges.

 At Centrica Business Solutions, we can help you work out whether a renewable energy development on your land is likely to be successful.
 To find out more, please contact the Centrica Energy Assets team.
 We’d be happy to help.

-Bill Rees is the Director of Centrica Energy Assets, which is playing a leading part in shaping the UK’s net zero future, by building a 900MW portfolio of solar and battery storage assets over the next five years.
+Bill Rees is the Director of Centrica Energy Assets, which is playing a leading part in shaping the UK’s net zero future, by delivering around 1GW of flexible energy assets.

 Sign up to receive regular updates on: